qinghai-zheng/qinghai-zheng.github.io/_pages/about.md

 If you are seeking any form of ***academic cooperation***, please feel free to email me at [zhengqinghai@fzu.edu.cn](mailto:zhengqinghai@fzu.edu.cn).

 # 🔥 News
+- 2025.02.09: &nbsp;🎉 One paper "TCVC-IMC" is accepted by Neurocomputing (CCF C).
+Congratulations to Liping Zhou, good work!
 - 2025.01.09: &nbsp;🎉 The source codes of "PCA-NCRM" and "CFMVC" can be found in [PCA-NCRM](https://github.com/qinghai-zheng/PCA_NCRM) and [CFMVC](https://github.com/qinghai-zheng/CFMVC) repositories.
 ### 2024
 - 2024.12.23: &nbsp;🎉 One paper "PCA-NCRM" is accepted by IEEE SPL (CCF C).